-Plastic Bags cause significant environmental harm, each year Australians use 3.9 billion plastic bags and they can have a terrible impact on aquatic species and local wildlife – plastic bags can trap birds or if eaten by animals, cause death.
+Plastic Bags cause significant environmental harm.
+Each year Australians use 3.9 billion plastic bags, which can have a terrible impact on aquatic species and local wildlife.
+Plastic bags can trap birds or, if eaten by animals, cause death.

-There are many things we can do to reduce the number of plastic bags that we use and recycle the ones we do use correctly.
+There are many things we can do to significantly reduce the number and impact of plastic bags that we use.

 What can I do to reduce my use of plastic bags?

 - If you only purchase 1 or 2 items ask yourself, do you need a bag at all?